revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 <blockquote>

 Yes, we can have an empty catch block.
-But this is a bad practice to implement in Java.The try block has the code which is capable of producing exceptions, if anything wrong in the try block, for instance, divide by zero, file not found, etc. It will generate an exception that is caught by the catch block.
+But this is a bad practice to implement in Java.
+The try block has the code which is capable of producing exceptions, if anything wrong in the try block, for instance, divide by zero, file not found, etc. It will generate an exception that is caught by the catch block.
 The catch block catches and handles the exception.
 If the catch block is empty then we will have no idea what went wrong within our code.

 </blockquote>